syncfusion-content/blazor-docs/blazor/combobox/form-validation.md

 ## Form validation using injectable datasource

-ComboBox component inside Edit form with required field validation with the injectable datasource is mentioned in the below sample.
+The ComboBox component inside the Edit form with the required field validation and with the injectable datasource is mentioned in the following sample.

 {% highlight cshtml %}